User and company profiles

 Traits are pieces of information you may know about a user, a company, or an event.
 This could be metadata such as start date, renewal date, industry, employees, or role.
 This could also be data relevant to usage-based limits, like number of seats in use.

-SDKs can reference companies or users by their Schematic ID using the id key or by any key you have defined and passed to Schematic.
+SDKs can reference companies or users by their Schematic ID using the id key or by any key you have defined and passed to Schematic previously.

 Flags vs. Features